-The longitudinal position of the rear wheels axis of the wheelchair compared to the backrest position can affect its stability.
+The longitudinal position of the rear wheels axis compared to the backrest position affects the wheelchair stability.

-- A forwards position makes the wheelchair less stable and increase the risk of tipping backwards, but improves its maneuverability by a better grip position of the handrim and a short turning radius. - Conversely, by moving the rear wheels axis backwards, the wheelchair is more stable and tilts less easily, but its maneuverability is reduced. - Depending on the user's abilities and its particular safety limits, the decrease in stability can be compensated for by installing an anti-tipper device.
+- Moving the rear wheels axis frontwards makes the wheelchair less stable, increasing the risk of tipping backwards.
+But it improves the manoeuvrability with a better grip position of the handrim and a short turning radius. - Moving the rear wheels axis backwards makes the wheelchair more stable, and it will tilt less easily.
+But it reduces the manoeuvrability. - Depending on your particular abilities and safety limits, you can install an anti-tipper device to compensate the decrease of stability.